Vroomfrondal/Tweet-Delete/README.md

   3. Create a new project/app (you're allowed one app per free twitter account).
   4. ❗Important❗ click **"User Authentication Setings"** and follow the prompts on screen to allow the app Read and Write permissions - otherwise you won't allow the Twitter API to read your profile and delete your tweets!
   5. Give a **name**, **description**, **website** (any url such as `https://www.google.com` or your own portfolio website), and **callback url** (just your ip address that you can find [here on google](https://www.google.com/search?q=what%27s+my+ip&oq=what%27s+my+ip&aqs=chrome..69i57j0i512j0i433i512j0i512l5.1283j1j7&sourceid=chrome&ie=UTF-8).
 I.e:`https://173.000.000.000`)
+  6. Apply for [elevated access](https://developer.twitter.com/en/portal/products/elevated) (its free) in order to use the V1 API for deleting tweets (must use v1 because v2 has a 50 tweet-limit per 15 minutes)
-  6. In the root of the directory create an `.env` file and copy/paste your new Twitter Apps Api Keys (don't wrap the values in parentheses or you'll get an error):
+  7. In the root of the directory create an `.env` file and copy/paste your new Twitter Apps Api Keys (don't wrap the values in parentheses or you'll get an error):
   ```js
   appKey = consumer_key
   appSecret = consumer_secret_key